chapdel/fmc/docs/upgrading.md

 $schedule->command('mailcoach:delete-old-unconfirmed-subscribers')->daily();
 ```

+### Updating the mail provider packages

+The mail provider packages have been updated.
+Make sure to update the one you are using to this minimum version

+- `spatie/laravel-mailcoach-mailgun-feedback`: ^4.0
+- `spatie/laravel-mailcoach-ses-feedback`: ^4.0
+- `spatie/laravel-mailcoach-sendgrid-feedback`: ^4.0
+- `spatie/laravel-mailcoach-postmark-feedback`: ^4.0

 ### Translations

 All translations have been prefixed with `mailcoach - ` to not interfere with translations you could have in your own application.
 If you have added translations for Mailcoach in your project, make sure to prefix those keys.